fgauna12/fgauna12.github.io/_posts/2020-02-07-managing-feature-flags-through-terraform-cloud.md

 The promise of using Terraform besides how well-built and easy it is to use, is the power of creating infrastructure across various providers.
 With this Launch Darkly provider, developers could get easily on-boarded and each of them could have their own feature flag environment.

-I certainly had limitations with ARM templates.
-One of them being that I can't provision things outside of Azure, like DNS.

-Here's a great blog post by the Launch Darkly folks talking more about the *why* and some other examples.
+Here's a [great blog post](https://launchdarkly.com/blog/managing-feature-flags-with-terraform/) by the Launch Darkly folks talking more about the *why* and some other examples.

 ## Simple project

 If you don't have a Terraform Cloud account, it's easy enough to get one.
 You don't have to pay anything to get started.

 When using Terraform Cloud, you create a workspace and configure a GitHub account to watch.
 Terraform Cloud will `plan` the changes from the infrastructure as code and ask for confirmation.
 Then it will `apply` them.

 For Launch Darkly, we'll just have to set an environment variable so that Terraform can use your account.

 In this sample project, we'll use this [sample repo](https://github.com/fgauna12/HelloTerraformLaunchDarkly) containing a miniature Launch Darkly environment and use Terraform Cloud to provision it.